ty-ler/ar-project/DevDocs.md

 After all the assets have been imported, select `File > Build Settings`.
 Choose which platform you wish to build the game for and click `Switch Platform`.
 Configure the options for your respective build target.

 Make sure your device is connected to your computer.
 Click `Build and Run`.
 The game will build and then install to your phone.

+## Installation
+### Android
+After building from Unity, an APK file will be generated, usually in `<project-dir>/game/builds` (this folder does not exist in the repository and must be created).
+This APK file can be installed to a user's Android device through several means such as ADB.

+### iOS
+Distributing an iOS app may require an Apple Developer account.
+XCode can be used to build directly to an iOS device, but this may not be a viable method for many students who will require the app.